polynote/polynote/docs-site/docs/docs/notebook-configuration.md

 Finally, in the last section you can add any additional **JVM Arguments** that Polynote will set when it launches the Kernel process.

+### Copying Configurations

+The copy and paste buttons below the last section offer easy access to copy all three sections between notebooks.

+When you click the `Copy Configurations` button, your selections will automatically be saved and copied to your clipboard.

+When you click the `Paste Configurations` button, your selections will automatically update and save if the contents of your clipboard represent a valid notebook configuration.